ropbear/palebail/README.md

 I have integrated [FireProx](https://github.com/ustayready/fireprox) as best as I could, but it's only good for about 20 requests before causing `TooManyRequests` errors from the API Gateway.
 It's also very, very slow.

+Additionally, using the proxy can result in some extraneous API Gateways left up (usually just one).
+Since it's pay-by-volume (and about $1.00 USD for 1million requests), this isn't a huge issue, but please be aware of it.
+Currently working on a fix.

 ### Usage

 #### Screenshot